Personality Homophily in Residential Choice

 Research question/goal:

-The project examines whether individuals show personality homophily in residential choice, i.e., whether they select areas where people with similar personality traits already reside.
-Specifically, the project seeks to determine if, when, and why personality homophily occurs through three research packages.
-Research Package 1 uses large cross-sectional data from the United States to first demonstrate the existence of personality homophily and to determine its spatial universality and temporal stability.
-Research Package 2 combines panel and cross-sectional data from two countries (USA and UK) to determine under what conditions personality homophily occurs (e.g., life events and relocation motivations).
-Research Package 3 uses a self-designed experimental setup to identify the underlying processes of personality homophily in a series of experiments (i.e., whether individuals are attracted to similar personality characteristics or whether they prefer to live with others who share their traits).
-Overall, the project aims to determine if, when, and why personality homophily occurs and to isolate its independent effect on residential location choice (beyond ethnic and socioeconomic homophily).
+The project examines whether individuals show personality homophily in residential choice, that is, whether they select areas in which people with similar personality traits already reside.
+Specifically, the project will analyse in three work packages whether, when, and why personality homophily occurs.
+Work package 1 uses large cross-sectional data from the United States to demonstrate for the first time the existence of personality homophily and to determine its spatial universality and temporal stability.
+Work package 2 combines panel and cross-sectional data from two countries (USA and UK) to determine under which conditions personality homophily occurs (e.g. life events and relocation motivations).
+Work package 3 uses a self-designed experimental setup to identify the underlying processes of personality homophily in a series of experiments (i.e. whether individuals are attracted to similar structural characteristics or whether they prefer to live with others who share their traits).
+Overall, all work packages aim to isolate the independent effect of personality homophily on residential location choice and to go beyond the discussion of ethnic and socioeconomic homophily.

 Fact sheet